gzavo/CS_Assignment/solution.md

-Fantastic yeasts and where to find them: the hidden diversity of dimorphic fungal pathogens An analysis of the forces required to drag sheep over various surfaces The neurocognitive effects of alcohol on adolescents and college students
+* Fantastic yeasts and where to find them: the hidden diversity of dimorphic fungal pathogens
+* An analysis of the forces required to drag sheep over various surfaces
+* The neurocognitive effects of alcohol on adolescents and college students

 ![Correlation](plot.png)

+According to the provided data, it appears there is a correlation between the number of WO students and the beer consumption in the Netherlands between 2006 and 2018.